Tsikata will be given a private burial, he wished for that – Family

 “This is really sad news not just for the NDC.
 It is sad news for Ghana,” Sammy said.

-Kojo Tsikata was the former Head of National Security and Foreign Affairs of the Provisional National Defence Council (PNDC).
+Kojo Tsikata was the former Head of National Security of the Provisional National Defence Council (PNDC).

 He is listed as a retired army captain in the Ghana Army.